-Boy Scouting is a fantastic program that provides a challenging and FUN experiences!
+Scouts BSA is a fantastic program that provides a challenging and FUN experiences!
 With fun and discovery at every turn, Scouting makes the most of right now.
 Providing a foundation a Scout can stand on to embrace opportunity and overcome obstacles.
-A foundation he can count on for where he’s going.
-And we believer where he’s going is anywhere he wants.
+A foundation they can count on for where they’re going.
+And we believe where they’re going is anywhere they want.

-Building fires, kayaking, white water rapids, hiking, outdoor cooking, wilderness survival, winter weather camping, backpacking, canoeing, and mountain biking are just some of the exciting camping opportunities that Boy Scouts have.
+Building fires, kayaking, white water rapids, hiking, outdoor cooking, wilderness survival, winter weather camping, backpacking, canoeing, and mountain biking are just some of the exciting camping opportunities in Scouts BSA.

 Troop/Patrol Camping-Usually, these are weekend trips to some place not far from home that the patrol or the troop organizes.